jotavare/unit-testing/README.md

 - [X] [Introduction to unit testing.](https://livebook.manning.com/book/the-art-of-unit-testing-third-edition)
 - [X] Implement the function `hasPair()`.
 - [X] Use Google Test, for unit testing the code.
-- [X] Remember to comment the code where necessary.
+- [X] Remember to comment on the code where necessary.
 - [X] Publish the code on GitHub and send the link.
 - [X] **Bonus**: Set up the project with `CMake`.